JamieO77/lanman/information.md

-# 🛰️ Network_Discovery v2.0 | System Documentation
+# 🛰️ Network_Discovery | System Documentation

+## DEVELOPED on WINDOWS, RUNNING on LINUX - Works on Both!

 ## 1. System Overview
 The **Network_Discovery** portal is a high-performance, multi-threaded asset management and reconnaissance suite.
 It is designed to map local area networks (LANs), identify host telemetry, and promote discovered nodes into a managed asset database.